 Misconception about Betta’s Heater

 When you are having betta, misconceptions always surround you.
-Most of the time, they are pet store employees who contribute to these misconceptions.
+Most of the time, they are pet stores’ employees who contribute to these misconceptions.
 They spread misinformation because they aren’t well-versed in proper betta care, like claiming bettas can live happily in unheated water or small containers.
-They justify their deed of keeping bettas in small, unheated bowls, giving the false impression that this is adequate for their long-term care.
+They justify keeping bettas in small, unheated bowls, creating the false impression that this setup is adequate for their long-term care.

 This often leads to misconceptions that bettas are easy, low-maintenance pets that don’t require proper heated setups, which is far from the reality.
 If you want your betta to live a long and healthy life, you need to provide them with a warm, stable environment—which makes the heater an essential component to install.